Paris, Kansas

 Border Ruffians in Kansas by F.O.C.
 Darley

-In January 1856, a commission was appointed to locate the county seat of Linn County and two months later it was determined that it should be located in Paris Township.
-The sum of $100 was paid for a building to be used as a courthouse.
+In January 1856, a commission was appointed to locate the county seat of Linn County, and two months later, it was determined that it should be located in Paris Township. $100 was paid for a building to be used as a courthouse.
 A post office was established on January 8, 1857, with Jesse Brown as the Postmaster, and the next month, the Paris Town Company was established to build the community.
-Soon, a store was established by Rogers, Badolet & Co.; another by Zadock Lewis, and a sawmill by Gwynn & Bronson.
+Soon, a store was established by Rogers, Badolet & Co., another by Zadock Lewis, and a sawmill by Gwynn & Bronson.

-By 1859, the Free-Staters had mostly prevailed over the pro-slavery men in the area and the first Republican Convention held in Linn County convened at Paris on March 12, 1859, with about 150 Republicans in attendance.
+By 1859, the Free-Staters had mostly prevailed over the pro-slavery men in the area.
+The first Republican Convention held in Linn County convened at Paris on March 12, 1859, with about 150 Republicans in attendance.
 Two delegates from Linn County — Addison Danford and J. H. Jones –were chosen to go to Osawatomie on May 18, 1859, when the Republican Party of Kansas was organized.

-On November 8, 1859, the first election was held to determine the county seat and Paris lost out to Mound City, with the winner having 508 votes to Paris’ 471.
-At this time the community was at its peak, called home to some 300-400 people.
-The people of Paris rejected the election and on December 1, 1859, the “Battle of Paris” occurred.
+On November 8, 1859, the first election to determine the county seat was held, and Paris lost out to Mound City, with the winner having 508 votes to Paris’ 471.
+At this time, the community was at its peak, and it was called home to some 300-400 people.
+The people of Paris rejected the election, and on December 1, 1859, the “Battle of Paris” occurred.

 Charles R. Jennison

-After losing the county seat, the town began to diminish in size and importance and by 1867 it was almost entirely abandoned as a town.
+After losing the county seat, the town began to diminish in size and importance, and by 1867, it was almost entirely abandoned.
 Its post office closed on September 1, 1869.
 However, there must have been a short resurgence in the community, as another post office was opened on January 1, 1870.
-But, it was short-lived, closing just eight months later on August 11, 1870.
+But it was short-lived, closing just eight months later on August 11, 1870.

 Also See: